 Any material submitted to meet course requirements-homework assignments, papers, projects, examinations-is expected to be a student's own work.
-During the first week of freshman year the importance of correct citation is stressed, and in the required first-year writing course, Expository Writing, undergraduates are urged to take great care in distinguishing their own ideas and thoughts from information and analysis derived from sources.
+During the first week of freshman year the importance of correct citation is stressed, and in the required first-year writing course, Expository Writing, undergraduates are urged to take great care in distinguishing their own ideas and thoughts from information and analysis derived from printed and electronic sources.
 Although instructors are encouraged to take every opportunity to reinforce and develop these lessons, the final responsibility for knowing proper forms of citation rests with students.

 In cases of suspected plagiarism by an undergraduate student, please contact the Secretary of the Administrative Board.
+For more information on the Administrative Board, see page 58.
 In cases of suspected plagiarism by a graduate student, please contact the GSAS associate dean for student affairs.